Snow Joe iON 8024 2019/2020 Review

 The OEM skids aren’t atypical for a snowblower–they are stubby and made of metal which is durable but at the cost of adding friction against the pavement.
 I picked up a pair of Arnold Universal Snow Thrower Slide Shoes which use a slippery, reversible polymer design and they work quite well on both pavement as well as gravel.

-Does it need rubber flaps on the second stage?
+Does it need rubber flaps on the second impeller?

 I saw a lot of complaints online that this snowblower clogs up with slushy snow and wondered if that was valid so I did some research.
-As it turns out that is simply a design flaw of two-stage snow blowers in general. sixtyfiveford posted a video on how he modified an old gas snowblower to solve this very problem.
-It’s super intriguing to me but I haven’t gone down this road yet
+As it turns out that is simply a design flaw of two-stage snow blowers in general (or an unwillingness from manufacturers to build their machines to tighter tolerances). sixtyfiveford posted a video on how he modified an old gas snowblower to solve this very problem by bolting rubber pads into the impeller and demo’d it in some slushy snow at the end of his driveway: